drmcknight/drmcknight.github.io/_posts/2018-10-01-revamp-daily-standup.md

 permalink: archive/2018/10/01/daily-stand-ups-suck
 ---

-We're trying out "T-Boi's" stand-up format to great effect!
+According to Dan North, our daily stand-ups have been missing the point.
+I've always _felt_ that daily stand-ups were missing something but could never articulate the problem.
+It's a good thing Dan can!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lvs7VEsQzKY?start=1829" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-As the video suggests, I am now the only person worried about updating status every morning.
-This approach removes the cognitive load of status from the team allowing everyone to instead focus on discussing how we should win the day.
+As the video suggests, I am now the only person worried about reporting status every morning.
+The rest of the team is freed up to discuss how we're going to tackle the work ahead of us.
+I'm never going back!

-* Give status on work items, not people
-*